Spazzy757/paul/README.md

 - `/dog`: Paul will add and image of a dog
 - `/cat`: Paul will add an Image of a cat
 - `/giphy <some description>`: Paul will fetch a giphy that matches the description and add it to the PR/Issue (only single word descriptions are currently supported)
+- `/assign @Spazzy757 @OtherUser`: Paul will add all users that are in the maintainers lists as reviewers

 Other Functions: